Vanishing Chiral Algebras and H\"ohn-Stolz Conjecture: Supersymmetry and Chiral Algebra

-The holomorphic $Q$-cohomology of local operators, equipped with this OPE structure, is the \emph{chiral algebra} of the $(0,2)$ supersymmetric theory.
-The chiral algebra forms a holomorphic sector of the theory, in which correlation functions are holomorphic in the insertion points as long as no two points coincide.
-For the topological A-model (considered as a $(0,2)$ supersymmetric theory), these correlation functions generalize Gromov--Witten invariants.
+The coefficient functions $c_{ij}{}^k(z - z')$ are holomorphic except at $z = z'$ where they can have poles.
+The holomorphic OPE algebra generated by the $Q$-cohomology classes is what we call the chiral algebra of the $(0,2)$ supersymmetric theory.
+The chiral algebra forms a holomorphic sector of the theory, in which correlation functions are holomorphic in the insertion points except where two points coincide.
+If we consider the A-model (regarding it as a $(0,2)$ supersymmetric theory), these correlation functions generalize Gromov--Witten invariants.

-The chiral algebra of a quantum field theory with $(0,2)$ supersymmetry has the same structure as the chiral algebras (vertex algebras) of conformal field theories do, except that the grading by conformal weight is missing.
-In fact, the chiral algebra is in general not conformally invariant, and certainly not for our sigma model if $c_1(M) \neq 0$.
-Though our model is classically conformally invariant, quantum mechanically the conformal invariance is broken if the Ricci curvature of $M$ is nonzero.
-Correspondingly, though the energy-momentum tensor $T_{zz}$ lies in the $Q$-cohomology classically, there exists a $Q$-closed local operator $\theta$ associated to $c_1(M)$, which, under perturbative quantum corrections, satisfies the relation
+The chiral algebra of $(0,2)$ supersymmetric theory has the same structure as the chiral (or vertex) algebra of conformal field theory, except that the grading by conformal weight is missing.
+In fact, the former is generally not conformally invariant, certainly not for our model if $c_1(M) \neq 0$.
+Though classically our model has conformal invariance, quantum corrections break it if the Ricci curvature of $M$ is nonzero.
+Correspondingly, though classically the energy-momentum tensor $T_{zz}$ belongs to the $Q$-cohomology, there is a $Q$-closed local operator $\theta$ satisfying

-If $c_1(M) = 0$, then $\theta$ is $Q$-exact and one can find quantum corrections for $T_{zz}$ to make it $Q$-closed again.
-However, this is not possible if $c_1(M) \neq 0$.
-Hence, the chiral algebra lacks an energy-momentum tensor in this case.
+at the perturbative level.
+If $c_1(M) = 0$, then $\theta$ is actually $Q$-exact and one can find higher-order corrections to $T_{zz}$ that make it $Q$-closed again.
+This is not possible if $c_1(M) \neq 0$.
+Therefore, the chiral algebra lacks the energy-momentum tensor in that case.

+Despite the possible absence of conformal invariance, the chiral algebra is still graded nicely by conformal weight if we consider a slightly different variant of the theory obtained by a ``twisting'' procedure.
+After twisting, the components $T_{z\zb}$, $T_{\zb\zb}$ of the energy-momentum tensor become $Q$-exact and vanish in the $Q$-cohomology.
+This implies that the generator $\Lb_0$ of antiholomorphic scaling vanishes, hence the holomorphic dimension $L_0$ is equal to the spin $L_0 - \Lb_0$ which takes integer values in the twisted model.
+Thus, $L_0$ provides an integral grading that is protected from small quantum corrections.
+Nonperturbatively, this grading is reduced to $\Z_n$ by instantons which carry nonzero scaling dimensions.